briannadon/bsa-gprime/README.md

 ### Parametric null distribution

-If you know the number of individuals per bulk, you can use the parametric method (Magwene et al. 2011).
+If you know the number of individuals per bulk, you can use the parametric method for the null distribution calculations (Magwene et al. 2011).
 Specify the number of individuals with `--bulk-size` and the organism ploidy with `--ploidy` (default: 2).
 The effective population parameter n_s is computed as `bulk_size * ploidy`.

 ```bash
 ./target/release/bsa-gprime \